Send to a friend

 But both trials show that an uphill task remains in finding a solution for young people.

 For young women ages 18-21 years old, HIV risk reduced by 15 per cent in the Ring study, but there was no protection in ASPIRE.

 Kenneth Mwehonge, programmes officer of the Uganda-based Coalition for Health Promotion and Social Development, tells SciDev.Net: “Young women and youth have the highest infection rates.
 It is a disappointment because it leaves our young women with no protection.”

 ASPIRE enrolled 2,629 HIV-negative women ages 18 to 45 years old at 15 clinical research sites in Malawi, South Africa, Uganda and Zimbabwe, whereas the Ring study enrolled 1,959 women in South Africa and Uganda.

 Both trials started in 2012 but although ASPIRE ended in 2015, the continuing the Ring study is reporting results early, following a recommendation of its independent data and safety monitoring board that the study proceed to final analysis, according to a statement issued by IPM this week (22 February)

 As with previous trials involving other HIV prevention methods, adherence to the prescribed use appeared higher among older women, which might explain higher levels of efficacy in these age groups, says a statement released this week (22 February) by AVAC, an advocacy group for HIV prevention worldwide.
-“Adherence was about 80 per cent generally, more than we ever had in any ring study,” says Flavia Matovu, a researcher at Uganda-based Makerere University and a principal investigator involved in ASPIRE, noting that young women are less likely to take things seriously.

 According to Matovu, further studies are under way to understand HIV prevention among young women, especially the reasons for not adhering to the rings.